IBM/CognitiveConcierge/README.md

 $ ./Cloud-Scripts/cloud-foundry/services.sh
 ```

+Before deploying your application to the cloud, you will need to update it with the google API Key.
+In the main.swift folder, update the struct value with your google API Key.

-After the services are created, you can issue the `bx app push YOUR_APP_NAME` command from the Server project's root folder `CognitiveConcierge-Server` to deploy the server application to IBM Cloud.
+After the services are created and you've updated this file, you can issue the `bx app push YOUR_APP_NAME` command from the project's root folder `CognitiveConcierge` to deploy the server application to IBM Cloud.

 Once the application is running on the IBM Cloud, you can access your application's assigned URL (i.e. route).
 To find the route, you can log on to your [IBM Cloud account](https://console.ng.bluemix.net), or you can inspect the output from the execution of the `bluemix app push` or `bx app show <application name>` commands.
 The string value shown next to the `urls` field contains the assigned route.
 Use that route as the URL to access the sample server using the browser of your choice.